-Terms regarding Indigenous people are layered with a history of dominating, discriminating against, misunderstanding and misrepresenting Indigenous people and culture2.
-Throughout our colonial history, some of the names used to refer to Indigenous Australians reflected the common belief that Indigenous people were inferior to white people, or even less than human.
-Consequently, many of these terms have negative connotations and should be replaced with words that are more respectful and less hurtful towards Indigenous people.
+Terms regarding First Nations people are layered with a history of dominating, discriminating against, misunderstanding and misrepresenting First Nations people and culture2.
+Throughout our colonial history, some of the names used to refer to First Nations people in Australia reflected the common belief that Aboriginal and Torres Strait Islander people were inferior to white people, or even less than human.
+Consequently, many of these terms have negative connotations and should be replaced with words that are more respectful and less hurtful towards First Nations people.
 It's important to be sensitive to the meanings and historic context of certain words.
 This also applies to language used to refer to non-Indigenous Australians.